Welcome to the MOST accurate “Am I Pregnant” quiz. Of course, you can take this one, and then go buy a home pregnancy test, because that’s the best. 🙂

 - They don’t have the cash for them — and if that’s the case, there are a lot of free pregnancy clinics like Planned Parenthood — you can google where to get a pregnancy test and it should show you local results!

-Most Accurate Am I Pregnant Quiz:
+Am I Pregnant Quiz

 Keep in mind this is based entirely of timing and symptoms.
 Things like breast tenderness (or changes), implantation bleeding, “feeling pregnant” — even bloody noses… but those can all be symptoms of other things too.

 So, even if your chance is 100% — you may not be pregnant.
 A home pregnancy test is 100% the best plan at this point.
 I recommend the ones at the dollar store or these online pregnancy tests (they’re available online, you don’t TAKE them online).
+You can also often get a free pregnancy test at women’s health centers.
+DO NOT feel like you need to get the expensive, digital first response tests.

 The only way to know for sure is to take a pregnancy test after you would have had your period.

 And might I also recommend taking a pregnancy test — a real one that actually measures the hormones in your blood/urine.
 It’s the only true standard, and you MUST confirm the results!
+This test would have a HIGH ratio of false positives or false negative “test results”.

 If you ARE pregnant it is SUPER important that you receive appropriate prenatal care, so be sure to talk to your healthcare provider.